mattbaird/elastigo/README.md

 status updates
 ========================

+* *2014-07-09* Version 2.0 development started.
+Focused on multi-connection support, using Dial idiom.
 * *2014-5-21* Note: Drone.io tests are failing, I don't know why because the build and tests are working fine for me on my ubuntu box running the docker elasticsearch image.
 It's possible there is a timing issue.
 Any Ideas?
 * *2013-9-27* Fleshing out cluster and indices APIs, updated vagrant image to 0.90.3
 * *2013-7-10* Improvements/changes to bulk indexer (includes breaking changes to support TTL),